Last updated on September 27th, 2025

 Pro Tips:

-• Visa Ready: Make sure your visa/e-visa is ready to avoid any hassles at immigration.
+- Visa Ready: Make sure your visa/e-visa is ready to avoid any hassles at immigration.
 American’s currently can get a 10-year paper visa with 180 days of stay per year.
+To avoid last-minute delays, make sure to apply for your India visa on time before your planned travel dates.

 Step 2: Where to Stay